kderme/gsoc/blog/rqlite-test.md

 AnnotateC "PostconditionFailed \"PredicateC (Resp {getResp = Right (Got [])} :/= Resp {getResp = Right (Got [Person {name = \\\"Curry\\\", age = 37}])})\"" BotC
 ```
 <br/>
-This test case, that random test disovered, shows a linearizability checker failure, beause we have a stale read:
+This test case, that random test discovered, shows a linearizability checker failure, because we have a stale read:
-read returns an empty list, while we would have expected a list with a single Perosn which was just
+read returns an empty list, while we would have expected a list with a single Person which was just
 added.
 Let's see what happens here:

 - Node 0 is created, listening on Port 4001